MicrosoftDocs/SupportArticles-docs/Teams/provisioning/deleting-team-also-deletes-group.md

 ## Summary

-When deleting a team in Microsoft Teams, the group associated with it is also deleted.
+When deleting a team in Microsoft Teams, the group associated with it's also deleted.

 ## More information

-This is by design.
-Users may not realize that the underlying Office 365 Group is deleted when the team is deleted.
-Additionally, if the underlying Office 365 Group is deleted, the team is deleted as well.
+This behavior is by design.
+Users may not realize that the underlying Microsoft 365 Group is deleted when the team is deleted.
+Additionally, if the underlying Microsoft 365 Group is deleted, the team is deleted as well.

 Additional language in Microsoft Teams provides this information to the user.
-This information is not present in the Office 365 Groups interface.
+This information isn't present in the Microsoft 365 Groups interface.
 Your help desk can recover a deleted Group/Team.

 > [!warning]
 > When you delete a group, you're permanently removing everything related to this group, including conversations, files, the group notebook, and Planner tasks.
 For more information, see [Delete a group in Outlook](https://support.microsoft.com/office/delete-a-group-in-outlook-ca7f5a9e-ae4f-4cbe-a4bc-89c469d1726f).